 And Lynch remains a master of crafting incredible dream-like imagery and individual sequences that are both unbearably sinister and tense.
 The mostly stand-alone eigth episode, which explores the orgin of the evil that came to affect the town and features a spectacular slow-mo nuclear explosion, mouth-invading bug monsters, and ghostly hobos, is a mini-masterpiece of surreal ‘cinema’ in itself.

 2. Carnivàle (2003-2005)

-Probably the most egregious case of a series unfairly cancelled before its time in recent television history, HBO’s Carnivàle is a strange beast that combines the setting of a Depression-era traveling cirus with the story of an epic supernatural battle between good and evil going on in the shadows.
-Strange and unsettling, yet somehat hopeful and filled to the brim with fantastic characters and fascinating mythology, the show is rightly considered an epic feat in immersive production design and complicated world-building.
+Probably the most egregious case of a series unfairly canceled before its time in recent television history, HBO’s Carnivàle is a strange beast that combines the setting of a Depression-era traveling circus with the story of an epic supernatural battle between good and evil going on in the shadows.
+Strange and unsettling, yet somewhat hopeful and filled to the brim with fantastic characters and fascinating mythology, the show is rightly considered an epic feat in immersive production design and complicated world-building.

-Nevertheless, Carnivàle‘s dense storytelling and slow-burn narrative, especailly in the first few epsodes, turned off casual viewers and it was never able to find its audience.
+Nevertheless, Carnivàle‘s dense storytelling and slow-burn narrative, especially in the first few episodes, turned off casual viewers and it was never able to find its audience.
 The lack of ratings, coupled with the immense production budget, sadly led to its cancellation after the end of its second season.